datascienceguide/datascienceguide.github.io/_posts/required_background/2016-12-28-opensource-tools-for-datascience.md

 ### How to install and getting started:

 The simpliest and arguagable best way to install python and the requicked packages for data science is through the [Anaconda Python distribution](https://www.continuum.io/downloads) created by Continuum.
 Their GUI will save you a lot of time and the modules it doesn't provide out of the box can easily be installed via a GUI.
 The distribution is also available for all major platforms (windows, linux mac).
 To save time and headache please use the Python 2.7 installer.

-If you are not confident using Linux and the commandline, please ignore this.
-If you are like me and prefer to have full control over your system, I wrote a [small script](https://github.com/mrandrewandrade/dotfiles/blob/master/install-python-data-science.sh) which builds and installs some of the most common packages.
-The also uses [virtual environments](http://docs.python-guide.org/en/latest/dev/virtualenvs/) in an isolated python environment.

-If you install Anaconda (which includes IPython) most of the required packages will come by default.
-It is way easier since it is a graphic installer.
-However, these packages will only be available to use if you launch IPython or IPython Notebook.
-This should not give you any problems since the console is very similar and if you launch IPython Notebook you can even start coding on your browser!
+I also wrote a guide for how to install the data science stack in python [here](http://datascienceguide.github.io/how-to-install-the-python-data-science-stack-on-a-remote-server/) if you perfer to install it manually.

-Python 2 also ahve many (free) tutorials and courses online: http://docs.python-guide.org/en/latest/intro/learning/ My favourite resources: https://docs.python.org/2/tutorial/introduction.html
+Python 2 also has many (free) tutorials and courses online: http://docs.python-guide.org/en/latest/intro/learning/ My favourite resources: https://docs.python.org/2/tutorial/introduction.html